djtom98/djtom98/README.md

 <h3>Questions You May Have 😕</h3>
 <details>
-  <summary>Who are you? 👨</summary>
+  <summary>What else? 👨</summary>
   <pre>
- I'm a Machine Learning Engineer, a TEDx Organizer, a Mechanical Engineer and a lifelong learner.
+ Too spontaneous for my own good, love to hike, play padel, snorkel, and read!
+Professionally dorky, a TEDx Organizer, a Mechanical Engineer and a lifelong learner.
 Nerds out about RL and AI research in my free time. <br>
   </pre>
 </details>